nelsonfigueroa/nelson.cloud/content/posts/2023-01-06-key-types-in-ruby-hashes-can-be-confusing.md

 1
 ```

-We can see that JSON syntax turns all keys in the hash symbols.
+We can see that JSON syntax turns all keys in the hash into symbols.

 ## Mixing Hash Key Data Types